omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 that the input for them is coming from external file rather than from the user directly (i.e. custom wizard pages ask for a file or folder to be imported).
-If you specify the `import` type for any wizard, it will be added to the File | Import wizard dialog.
+If you specify the `import` type for any wizard, it will be added to the 'File|Import' wizard dialog.

 ==== Export / Import Wizards

   wizardType = export

-Export wizards appear in the File | Export dialog and their custom pages usually ask for an input (e.g NED file or type, a folder etc.) and possibly some other options, controlling the export algorithm (formatting, output file name etc).
+Export wizards appear in the 'File|Export' dialog and their custom pages usually ask for an input (e.g NED file or type, a folder etc.) and possibly some other options, controlling the export algorithm (formatting, output file name etc).
 Exports are different than the rest of the templates, because their template